Is There a Difference Between Flexibility & Mobility?

 Spinal Rotaations

-If you want to start feeling capable in your own body and to have faith in your body to do what it needs to do; mobility and flexibility training are a great place to start.
+If you want to start feeling more capable in your own body and to have faith in your body to do what it needs to do; mobility and flexibility training is a great place to start.

 Comments